 #1.
 Get your car serviced.
-If you have some kind of arduous Comic-Con road trip ahead of you, get your oil changed and A/C checked and tires rotated in the next 2 weeks.
-Because how grim would it be to spend the first day of the Con sitting in the California desert, waiting for an AAA tow truck.
+If you have some kind of arduous Comic-Con road trip ahead of you, get your oil changed and A/C and tires checked before departing.
+You don't want your Preview Night badge to go to waste while you're sitting around a California auto shop.

-#13.
+#10.
 Get your networking and marketing materials ready.
-Whether you're printing new business cards, buying a special campaign domain or compiling samples for Portfolio Review, don't leave this to the last minute or your work will look amateur.
+Whether you're printing new business cards, buying a special campaign domain or compiling samples for Portfolio Review, don't leave this to the last minute or it will show.
 Get everything printed, published and polished now.